The 20/20 Experience

 The 20/20 Experience is the third studio album by American singer Justin Timberlake.
-It was released on March 19, 2013, by RCA Records, as the follow-up to his second studio album FutureSex/LoveSounds (2006).
-It is considered the first half of a two-piece project, later being supplemented by his fourth studio album The 20/20 Experience – 2 of 2 (2013).
-The album incorporates neo soul styles with elements of older soul music; its lyrics discuss themes of romance and sex.
-Production is handled by Timbaland, Timberlake, who also serves as the album's executive producer, and Jerome "J-Roc" Harmon, with Rob Knox contributing to the album's deluxe edition.
+It was released on March 15, 2013, through RCA Records, as the follow-up to his second studio album, FutureSex/LoveSounds (2006).
+An R&B and neo soul album with elements of soul music, its lyrics discuss romance and sex.
+Production was handled by Timbaland, Timberlake—who was also the executive producer—and Jerome "J-Roc" Harmon, with Rob Knox contributing to the album's deluxe edition.
+The 20/20 Experience is considered to be the first half of a project, and in September 2013, it was supplemented by Timberlake's fourth studio album, The 20/20 Experience – 2 of 2.

-The 20/20 Experience received generally positive reviews from critics, many of whom praised its organic sound and hailed it as a significant pop release.
-The album debuted at number one on the US Billboard 200 with first-week sales of 968,000 copies – the biggest sales week of the year, becoming Timberlake's second number one album on the chart and best-selling debut week of his solo career.
-The 20/20 Experience became the best-selling album of 2013 in the US, making it the Billboard Year-End number-one album.
-The album also became Timberlake's third consecutive number-one album in the United Kingdom, topped the charts in various other countries and set a digital sales record for being the fastest-selling album on the iTunes Store.
-As of July 2014, sales of The 20/20 Experience stands at six million copies globally.
+The 20/20 Experience was generally positively reviewed by critics, debuted at number one on the US Billboard 200, and topped the album charts in Australia, Canada, Germany, Ireland, New Zealand, Scotland, Switzerland, Taiwan, and the United Kingdom.
+It was certified 2× platinum in Canada, Poland, Brazil, New Zealand, and the United States, platinum in Australia, Denmark, and the United Kingdom, and gold in Germany, Ireland, Mexico, the Netherlands, Norway, Sweden, and Switzerland.

-Three singles have been released from The 20/20 Experience.
-Its lead single, "Suit & Tie", peaked within the top five in several countries worldwide, and reached number three in the US.
-The album's second single, "Mirrors", reached number one in the UK and two in the US.
-Timberlake embarked on the Legends of the Summer Stadium Tour with Jay-Z to further promote the album, as well as The 20/20 Experience World Tour.
-The album, as part of the compilation The 20/20 Experience – The Complete Experience, was nominated for a Grammy Award in the category Best Pop Vocal Album.
-"Suit and Tie" and "Pusher Love Girl" won for Best Music Video and Best R&B Song, respectively.
+Three songs from The 20/20 Experience have been released as singles.
+Its lead single, "Suit & Tie", peaked in the top five in several countries and reached number three in the US.
+The album's second single, "Mirrors", reached number one in the UK and number two in the US.
+Its third and final single, "Tunnel Vision", reached number sixty-one in the UK and number eleven on the Bubbling Under Hot 100 chart.
+Timberlake embarked on the Legends of the Summer Stadium Tour with Jay-Z and The 20/20 Experience World Tour.
+The album was later included as part of the compilation The 20/20 Experience – The Complete Experience, which was nominated for a Grammy Award for Best Pop Vocal Album.
+Additionally, "Suit & Tie" and "Pusher Love Girl" won Grammy Awards for Best Music Video and Best R&B Song, respectively.

+Background

+In September 2006, Timberlake released his second studio album, FutureSex/LoveSounds, which was a commercial success and received generally positive reviews from music critics.
+The album spawned six singles, including the US number-one singles "SexyBack", "My Love", and "What Goes Around...
+Comes Around".
+After ending a worldwide concert tour to support the album in 2007, Timberlake took a break from his music career to focus on acting, with occasional guest appearances on singles by Madonna, T.I., Jamie Foxx, Timbaland, and Esmée Denters.

 Development and title

-"I'm the one that sits and is obsessive about it before you even get to hear it.
-As close as I get to it, I don't think I can physically torture myself that much, year in and year out, and expect it to fulfill me the way that it does and the way that it is right now.
-You just don't get that every day.
-You have to wait for it."